- What is Spirituality?

 As humans, we are always on a quest to find our true selves or our better selves (many times, when we've hit rock bottom).
 And often, quests like these lead us down the path of religion or spiritual awakening.
 Both paths are equally effective and even overlap for those who are spiritually religious.

 Let's start with the basics.
-What does spirituality even mean?
+What does spirituality even mean and what happens if you achieve spiritual growth?
 The definition of spirituality varies widely, and it's a concept that has been around for millennia.

 Spirituality is the concept of believing in something that is greater than you and finding peace, contentment, grace, and life meaning in that awareness and knowledge.
 In many ways, this is also a way of defining reality, discovering ourselves as a person, and recognize the power of something bigger than ourselves.
 It can be practiced in a number of different ways, including meditation, prayer, and chanting.